AMDESE/AMDSEV/README.md

 package that was build earlier to the guest and use the apppropriate tool (rpm, dpkg, etc.) to install the kernel.

+NOTE: If the guest reboots into the installation CD again, you should terminate the guest (using CTRL-]) and relaunch the guest without the -cdrom option.

 <a name="sev-es-launch-guest"></a>
 ### Launch SEV-ES guest